 Prior to signing the MPA, Protein Industries Canada will ask every member of the consortium to complete a detailed financial assessment, including submitting the last two years of accountant-prepared financial statements and their current organizational structure.
 Additional information may also be requested to substantiate the Project Proposal.
-Once the MPA is signed, work can begin.
+Eligible cost reimbursement can begin once the MPA is signed.